Income tax return for non-residents without a permanent establishment

 Obligation to report

-Taxpayers will not be obliged to file a tax return corresponding to the income to which tax withholdings (1) have been applied.
-Neither will they be obliged to file a tax return for those income types subject to withholding of tax but exempt by virtue of the provisions in the Tax Act or in an applicable double taxation agreement.
+Taxpayers will not be obliged to file the tax return corresponding to the income for which the tax withholding has been made (1) , Or income subject to withholding but exempt under the provisions of the Tax Act or a Double Taxation Agreement that is applicable.

-In particular, there is an obligation to file a return in the following cases of income receipt:
+In particular, the obligation to declare in the following cases of obtaining income remains:

-Income charged from urban real estate assets (only natural persons).
+Imputed income from urban real estate (only individuals).

-Income obtained by transfer of real estate assets.
+Income obtained from the transfer of real estate.

-To request a refund of excess tax withheld in relation to the tax liability.
+To request the refund of an excess of withholding in relation to the tax payment.